 All of this isn’t to say that the entire movement is failing, but the technology is definitely going to go through some trial and error.
-The idea that we all were given self-driving semi trucks making their way across the nation was probably a bit too ambitious.
+The idea of self-driving semi-trucks making their way across the nation was probably a bit too ambitious for all of us.
 However, it isn’t going to stop guys like Elon Musk from trying.

-The challenges faced won’t be forgotten, they tested the resilience of the industry to adapt to an ever-changing climate and unpredictable future.
+The industry won’t forget the challenges it faced; these challenges tested its resilience to adapt to an ever-changing climate and an unpredictable future.
 Regardless of the struggles in the past two years, the future does look promising.